 Getting To & From Honolulu International Airport

 Visitors have several ground transportation options to and from Honolulu International Airport.
 Car rentals from six on-airport and some off-airport agencies are available.
-There are also rideshares and taxis to transport you to your hotel.
+Rideshares and taxis can also transport you to your hotel.
 More affordable options are explained in more detail below.

 Roberts Airport Shuttle Hawaii

-The only airport shuttle listed on Honolulu airport’s website is Roberts Airport Shuttle.
+The only airport shuttle listed on Honolulu Airport’s website is Roberts Airport Shuttle.
 In business for 80 years, Roberts is a convenient way to get to your Honolulu/Waikiki hotel.
-The current rates are quite reasonable, starting at $23 for a shared transfer.
+The current rates are reasonable, starting at $23 for a shared transfer.

 Hotels With Free Airport Transportation

-There may be some of Honolulu-Waikiki hotels that provide a free airport shuttle service.
-You can try a search through a reputable travel site or directly with a hotel.
-When checking with a travel site like TripAdvisor, Kayak etc., please know that information on free hotel shuttles may not be up to date.
+Some Honolulu-Waikiki hotels may provide a free airport shuttle service.
+You can search through a reputable travel site or directly with a hotel.
+When checking with a travel site like TripAdvisor, Kayak, etc., please know that information on free hotel shuttles may not be current.

 Additional Airport Shuttle Services